schematical/learn_js/README.md

 But dont just go learning a programming language for the sake of learning to program.
 I strongly suggest having a set goal in mind as you go through this article and start working twards it.

+##A word of advice:
+Pick something you are passionate about and then learn to programm by building a web page or app around your passion.

+My cosin is a freshmen in college.
+She recently asked for my help with her intro to programming class.
+I have helped many studients over the years with this class and I am always appauled at the way they teach studients how to program.
+What they are really doing is teaching studients how to hate programming.
+Its tough to describe:

+Think of it like an art class where they teach you to paint by numbers.
+You are penilized for coloring out side of the lines their fore killing all creativity.

+It is quite painful to watch.
+This is why I suggest you pick something you are passionate about.
+Then take that app idea you have, everyone has an app idea, and set your mind to building it.

 ##Principals above methods:

 Before learning  the nuances of any programming language it is far more important to understand the key principals.